ailishmcl/JobTracker-App/README.md

 ***

 ### Future enhancements:
 - [ ] Use API to upload a job automatically
+- [ ] Use webscraping to find and pull jobs from job sites
 - [ ] Add password reset by email
-- [ ] Remove Unsuccessful jobs from index page
+- [ ] Remove unsuccessful jobs from index page
 - [ ] Unsuccessful job status goes to a different page
+- [ ] View all feedback from unsuccessful jobs in one place
+- [ ] Change the colour of the emphasis line when filling out forms (using SASS)
 - [ ] More styling

 ***